Scottish people: Religion

 The modern people of Scotland remain a mix of different religions and no religion.
 Christianity is the largest faith in Scotland.
-In the 2011 census, 53.8% of the Scottish population identified as Christian.
+Christianity has shaped the religious life of the Scottish people for over 1,400 years.Lucas Quensel von Kalben, "The British Church and the Emergence of the Anglo-Saxon Kingdom", in T. Dickinson and D. Griffiths, eds, Anglo-Saxon Studies in Archaeology and History, 10: Papers for the 47th Sachsensymposium, York, September 1996 (Oxford: Oxford University Press, 1999), ISBN 086054138X, p.
+93. In the 2011 census, 53.8% of the Scottish population identified as Christian.
 The Protestant and Catholic divisions still remain in the society.
 About 14.4 per cent of the population identifies as Catholic, according to the Scottish Household Survey for 2014.
 In Scotland the main Protestant body is the Church of Scotland which is Presbyterian.
-The high kirk for Presbyterians is St Giles' Cathedral.
 In the United States, people of Scottish and Scots-Irish descent are chiefly Protestant, especially in the US South, with many belonging to the Baptist or Methodist churches or various Presbyterian denominations.

 According to the Social Scottish Attitudes research, 52% of Scottish people identified as having no religion in 2016.
-As a result, Scotland has thus become a secular and majority non-religious country, unique to the other UK countries.